Benefits And Hidden Dangers Of Sleeping With A Fan On All Night

 That annoying stiff neck that you always get every other morning when you wake up might be due to leaving the fan running as you sleep.
 And this is because the cool breeze that the fan produces can cause the muscles to tense up as it blows on your skin.

 Most people will prefer to direct the breeze to their body so that it can cool them fast which is not the right idea since it can cause the muscles around the neck to tense up or even cramp.
-The continued muscle tightening is what causes you to wake up with a sore or stiff neck in the morning.
+The continued muscle tightening is what causes you to wake up with a sore or stiff neck or even a shoulder pain in the morning.

 Asthma/ Allergy Issues